dseguy/changedBehavior/README.md

 # PHP changed behavior database

-Once in a version, PHP changes behavior of some of its commands.
+Sometimes, PHP changes behavior of its commands.
 They are mentioned in the migration guides, and they are also collected here, with examples.

+You  can read them online at ``_

 ## Contribute